dongyi-kim/Smart_Silver/README.md

-# Smart_Silver
+# Smart_Silver (Android Studio Project)
-"Smart Silver" is an android application that
+"Smart Silver" is an android application that ...
  - help seniors adapt to smart-device and
-  - learn foundation of mathmatics.
+ - help seniors learn foundation of mathmatics.

-this project is for android-studio with gradle.
+Anyone can contribute to this project.